Donate with Amazon integration guide

 Why do I see a 400 Bad Request Error?

-You probably didn't register a Login with Amazon application.
-See the first step for registering a Login with Amazon application.
+You probably didn't register an Amazon Pay application.
+See the first step for registering an Amazon Pay application.

 Do I need an SSL certificate to integrate the Donate with Amazon button?